Matt Holmes (Royal Marines officer): Death and funeral

 Holmes died on 2 October 2021 at his home in Winchester, aged 54.
 A coroner's inquest heard that Holmes' death was as a result of hanging.
-The inquest also heard how firearms officers from Hampshire Constabulary attended an incident at Holmes' home address on 22 September 2021 in response to a welfare call.
-This resulted in the seizure of a licensed firearm.
+The inquest looked into how Holmes' removal from the position of Commandant General Royal Marines, as well as the breakdown of his marriage, had impacted him; the inquest also heard how firearms officers from Hampshire Constabulary attended an incident at Holmes' home address on 22 September 2021 in response to a welfare call, which resulted in the seizure of a licensed firearm.
+The Hampshire coroner concluded that Holmes' death was contributed to by "substantial stress".

 Holmes' funeral took place on 13 October 2021 at Winchester Cathedral.
 Prior to the funeral, Lieutenant General Robert Magowan sent a letter to retired commanders, appealing for calm following disputes between the Marines and the Royal Navy.
 In addition to Holmes' widow and two children, more than 700 people attended the funeral, including the Defence Secretary, Ben Wallace, the outgoing Chief of the Defence Staff, General Sir Nick Carter, his replacement, Admiral Sir Tony Radakin, and Rear Admiral Mike Utley, Commander of the UK's Strike Force.
 Every unit of the Royal Marines was represented, including 42 Commando.
 Flag bearers from the Royal Marines Association and the United States Marine Corps, lined the approach to the cathedral as the hearse carrying the coffin approached.
 Holmes' coffin, draped in the Union flag with his Royal Marines cap resting on top, was carried into the cathedral by the same pallbearers who had officiated with him at the Duke of Edinburgh's funeral.
 The Royal Marines Band Service performed the music ending with the Last Post and God Save the Queen.
 As the ceremony ended a Three-volley salute was fired by Marines from the Commando Training Centre Royal Marines.